 - Respect others' sincerity

 - Keep the discussion based on the Bible

 - Be patient

-One of the questions that came up in many different forms was, "what's the difference between the church of Christ and ____?"
-You fill in the blank between any number of groups or denominations - Catholic, Protestants, Baptists, Methodists, Jehovah witnesses, etc. I've put all of these questions together because the essential difference between the Church of Christ and other churches (whether they be Roman Catholic or mainline Protestant, evangelical, sectarian groups like the Mormons) is always the same.
+One of the questions that came up in many different forms was, "What is the difference between the church of Christ and ____?"
+You fill in the blank between any number of groups or denominations - Catholic, Protestant, Baptist, Methodist, Jehovah Witnesses, etc. I've put all of these questions together because the essential difference between the Church of Christ and other churches (whether they be Roman Catholic or mainline Protestant, evangelical, or sectarian groups like the Mormons) is always the same.
 In the simplest of terms the difference is this: we are consciously striving to be a New Testament church and they are not.

-And so the question that naturally follows this statement is: "What then is a New Testament church?"
-Well, there are two parts to this answer - theological and historical.
+And so, the question that naturally follows this statement is: "What, then, is a New Testament church?"
+The answer to this question has two parts: theological and historical.

-New Testament churches (like the Church of Christ) are different theologically than others because our approach to the Bible, the source for Christian theology - theology, (the study of God and all that relates to Him) is different in our approach to theology than other groups in two basic ways.
+New Testament churches (like the Church of Christ) are different theologically than others because our approach to the Bible, the source for Christian theology (the study of God and all that relates to Him) is different than other groups in two basic ways.

 1. We believe that the Bible is completely inspired by God and is the only and final authority in spiritual matters.

 All scripture is inspired by God and profitable for teaching reproof, for correction, for training in righteousness.

 This difference is readily seen when considering the Roman Catholic Church for example.
 They believe that the Pope and church tradition has equal authority to the Bible.
 On the other hand, some Protestants don't accept all the Bible as inspired and include the teachings of their founders (Calvin, Luther, etc.) as authoritative.
 Evangelicals, for the most part, agree with us on this.
 Various sects give equal authority to their prophets and founding leaders, as they do to the Bible.